Lokeshwar26/Image-Dehazing-using-Image-Processing-and-Machine-Learning-techniques/1.Requirements/README.md

 ## High-Level Requirements (HLRs)
-These are broad, overarching requirements that describe what the system should achieve.

 - **Dehazing Capability**:
   The system must reduce or remove haze from input images and produce visually clear outputs.